-Battle of Gaines Mill, Valley of the Chickahominy, Virginia, June 27, 1862
+Battle of Gaines Mill, Valley of the

-My first published game was 2012's Blood on the Alma, a brigade-level treatment of the first battle of the Crimean War.
-I'm not sure if it made as big of a splash as I had hoped, but people who played it tended to like it.
+the Crimean War.
+I'm not sure if it made as big of a splash as I had hoped, but

 And so I began working on Blood Before Richmond.
 It started, as these things often do, with research.
 I made weekly visits to my local library, searched the internet for period maps, and poured over casualty returns.
 I basically spent the end of that year and the first half of the next living in seven days from June of 1862, which truth be told was somewhat suffocating.
 I was glad I was working from an existing system; if I had to have done it all from scratch, it would have taken six more months.